TOS Connect

 Learnings

-The importance of understanding the perspectives of different user groups became increasingly apparent through the research process.
-From learning how other patients experience TOS (and therefore contextualising my personal experience), to understanding the perspective of the specialist physiotherapists that see TOS patients daily, I was able to understand the problem through multiple lenses.
+The value of framing the problem by understanding it from both patients and physio perspectives became increasingly apparent through the research process.
+From learning how other patients experience TOS (and therefore contextualising my personal experience), to understanding the perspective of the specialist physiotherapists that see TOS patients daily, I was able to design a product that considered a wide group of user needs.

-From meeting with development teams I have come to understand how they see the product and what is still missing from their side, including how app users are managed, how payments are handled, and how data privacy is achieved.
-All of these details are currently being ironed out as we move towards developing the project.
+From coordination with development teams, I have come to understand how they see the product and what was missing from their side, including how app users are managed, common issues that users could face that I had not forseen, and how data privacy is achieved.

 Next steps